Inbibo/adonisfx_docs/docs/maya/skin_merge.md

 Once we have an AdnSkinMerge deformer created, if we wish to modify its input meshes (animation mesh list, simulation mesh list or both) we may follow this process:

 1. Go to *Deformers > Skin Merge* in the AdonisFX menu, under the *Edit* section.

 2. The following UI will get displayed.
 Here you will see listed the current animation and simulation meshes the deformer has connected.
-From this UI you may freely add or remove from either list Note that at least one element must be present in each list to be able to apply the changes.
+From this UI you may freely add or remove from either list.
+Note that at least one element must be present in each list to be able to apply the changes.

 <figure markdown>
   ![edit skin merge UI](images/edit_skin_merge.png)